Richard Thomas Glyn: First invasion

 Glyn's post-battle report on Isandlwana was emotional and written, in part, as an attempt to vindicate the actions of his officers in the battle.
 Because there were so few British survivors, some aspects were pure speculation.
-The report was the first official record of the actions of Lieutenants Teignmouth Melvill and Nevill Coghill, who had made a fatal attempt to save the Queen's Colour of the 1st Battalion of the 24th Regiment.
-This colour had been received by Glyn on parade at Curragh Camp in 1866 from the Countess of Kimberley (wife of John Wodehouse, 1st Earl of Kimberley).
-After reading an account of Melvill and Coghill's actions from eyewitness Lieutenant Walter Higginson of the Natal Native Contingent, Glyn ordered a party to Isandlwana to bury their bodies.
+The report was the first official record of the actions of Lieutenants Teignmouth Melvill and Nevill Coghill, who had made an attempt to save the Queen's Colour of the 1st Battalion of the 24th Regiment but were killed whilst fleeing the battlefield.
+(Note: This colour was received by Glyn on parade at Curragh Camp in 1866 from the Countess of Kimberley, the wife of John Wodehouse, 1st Earl of Kimberley.)
+After reading an account of Melvill and Coghill's actions from eyewitness Lieutenant Walter Higginson of the NNC, Glyn ordered a party to Isandlwana on 4 February to bury their bodies.
 A second party sent by Glyn later recovered the remains of the colour.
 The damaged colour was retrieved and later repaired by Glyn's wife Anne; it remained in use by the regiment until 1933.